 Boils and carbuncles are pus-filled infected lumps on the skin.
 They usually occur as a one-off in a healthy person.
 Treatment commonly involves draining the pus and taking a course of antibiotics.
 If you have recurring boils you may be advised to have tests to check for an underlying cause.

 What are boils and carbuncles?

 - A boil (furuncle) is an infection of a hair follicle.
 (Most of the skin is covered with tiny hairs that grow out of hair follicles.)
-It is usually caused by a bacterium (germ) called Staphylococcus aureus.
+It is usually caused by a germ (bacterium) called Staphylococcus aureus.
 A boil looks like a small red lump on the skin that is tender.
 The surrounding skin may be swollen and inflamed.
-Pus (thick, infected fluid) fills the centre of the boil.
+Thick, infected fluid called pus fills the centre of the boil.

 - A carbuncle occurs when a group of hair follicles next to each other become infected.
 It is like a multiple boil.